tizianocitro/climate-change/README.md

 # Climate Change
-A collaboration platform based on Mattermost and Hyperlinked Object-Oriented Discussion (HOOD) to identify mis/disinformation in climate change discussions.
+A collaboration platform based on Mattermost and Hyperlinked Object-Oriented Discussion (HOOD) to identify information disorder in climate change discussions.

 # Components
 1. [cc-data](): enables the object-oriented collaboration mechanism with support for the hyperlinking system.